MrW0r57/MrW0r57.github.io/_posts/2020-05-26-networking-tools-and-utilities-2-2.md

 ## TCPDUMP

-Tcpdump is a powerful packet sniffer that runs via command line.
+Tcpdump is a powerful packet sniffer that runs via the command line.
-Tcpdump  prints  out a description of the contents of packets on a net‐work interface that match the boolean expression
+Tcpdump  prints  out a description of the contents of packets on a network interface that matches the boolean expression

-open terminal Let's use it..
+open terminal Let's use it.

 ~~~
 # tshark -h